A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 This method can be viewed as an amalgam of the adaptive mesh refinement (AMR) approach and smooth particle hydrodynamics (SPH).
 Compared to the more traditional grid-based AMR method, allowing the grid to move with the fluid has several advantages.
 Firstly, this can largely avoid large fluid velocities relative to the grid.
 Large fluid velocities lead to the kinetic energy dominating the total energy budget of the flow, leading to very inaccurate estimation of the internal energy and of the thermal state of the fluid, which is crucial for calculating gas cooling.
 In cosmic structure formation, gas flows with large relative velocities are common, and this means that large velocities relative to the grid are inevitable for a static grid in the AMR method.
 Secondly, the moving mesh provides a continuous adjustment of the resolution, instead of the discrete jump of resolution in the mesh refinement of AMR.
 The latter artificially suppresses structure growth due to gravity \citep[e.g.][]{AMR_gravity_problem1,AMR_gravity_problem2}.

 The SPH method is commonly used in cosmological hydrodynamical simulations.
 This method is particle-based and quasi-Lagrangian, which also gives it a continuously adaptive resolution.
 Continuous fluid quantities, such as density, are derived though smoothing over nearby particles.
-This smoothing introduces relatively large artificial dissipation and diffusion, which can broaden shock fronts, leading to less efficient shock heating, and damp turbulent motions, leading to artificial heating.
+This smoothing introduces relatively large artificial dissipation and diffusion, which can broaden shock fronts, leading to less efficient shock heating, and damp turbulent motions, leading to artificial heating \citep{Bauer_2012}.
 As shown in \citet{Nelson2013_hydro_cooling}, these effects bias the cooling calculation.
-The grid-based flux calculation in \AREPO largely avoids these effects.
+The grid-based flux calculation in \AREPO largely avoids these effects, although averaging quantities within cells still results in some numerical diffusion effects.
 Corrections can be added to SPH to mitigate those artificial effects in specific situations \citep[e.g.][]{improved_SPH}, but the general applicability of these corrections and potential side effects remain unclear.

 In summary, the moving mesh code \AREPO is an ideal tool for the study of gas cooling in the context of cosmic structure formation.